fpsandnoob/vss/README.md

 ## Data

 #### Model Checkpoint
+From this [Google Drive](https://drive.google.com/file/d/1qmSapjncKtyQLjC20YWH02NaA-YWsqhJ/view?usp=sharing), download the  256x256 LDM checkpoint and put it in ''data/ckpt'' directory.

-From this [link](https://drive.google.com/file/d/14BwMCOtFpREKjY1GqNcrvlrRbvOhhbVo/view?usp=sharing), download the checkpoints (including DDPM and LDM for 256, LDM for 512) and unzip them to ''data/ckpt'' directory.
+From this [Google Drive](https://drive.google.com/file/d/14BwMCOtFpREKjY1GqNcrvlrRbvOhhbVo/view?usp=sharing), download the checkpoints (including DDPM for 256x256, LDM for 512x512) and unzip them to ''data/ckpt'' directory.
+(These checkpoints are used for comparison).

 #### Preprocessed Data
-From this [link](https://drive.google.com/file/d/1hZuEn_y_BYPWvjGN2QeyP99JICe7pNtL/view?usp=drive_link), download the preprocessed data and unzip them to ''data/dose'' directory.
+From this [Google Drive](https://drive.google.com/file/d/1hZuEn_y_BYPWvjGN2QeyP99JICe7pNtL/view?usp=drive_link), download the preprocessed data and unzip them to ''data/dose'' directory.

 <!-- #### Conda